-- When steaming, the minerals dissolved in the water, especially lime, remain in the bowl.
-As before, the bowl, knife and seal need to be cleaned and dried thoroughly after you have finished cooking.
+- When steaming food, minerals dissolved in the water, especially limescale, remain in the bowl.
+As stated above, the bowl, knife and seal need to be cleaned and dried thoroughly after you have finished cooking.

-If you notice any stains in the bowl, you can remove them by thoroughly cleaning it.
+Thoroughly cleaning the bowl should remove most discolouration.
 Liquid stainless steel cleaners and pads can also be helpful.
-However, it is important that the cleaner is definitely suitable for stainless steel.
+However, it is important make sure that the cleaner is suitable for stainless steel.

 Cleaning the bowl with a vinegar solution can also help.
-To do this, please mix 1000 ml vinegar (can also be 250 ml vinegar essence and 750 ml water) with ¼ teaspoon detergent, pour this into the bowl and stir the solution on level 1, at 50°C. Then leave the solution to work for at least 1 hour – or even overnight.
-After that, rinse the bowl throughly with clean water and make sure it is completely dry.
+To do this, mix 1 L of vinegar (or 250 ml vinegar essence and 750 ml water) with ¼ teaspoon of detergent, pour this into the bowl and mix the solution on level one at 50°C. Leave the solution to work for at least one hour – or even overnight.
+Rinse the bowl thoroughly with clean water and make sure it is completely dry.